What kinds of degrees can I get at San Diego Miramar College?

 How can I transfer from San Diego Miramar College to a 4-year college?

 San Diego Miramar College transfer courses are the equivalent to the CSU's and UC's freshman and sophomore classes, as well as those of many private and out-of-state colleges and universities.
 If you follow the recommended transfer program, SDCCD can certify your completion of lower division general education requirements.
-Please meet with counselors to get the most recent information on transferring.
+Please meet with counselors at the Counseling Office or the Transfer Center to get the most recent information on transferring.

 Are there certain classes in which I cannot enroll?